uvarc/workshop-site/content/lesson/ses-python-intro/welcome.md

 import matplotlib.pylab as plt
 ```

 First we see a yellow triangle, indicating a syntax problem -- in this case, `plt` is imported but not used.
 We ignore this warning since we will be using it.
-As we type

 Type in the following statement on the next line:
 ```